 If we think about the people we admire most in our life, it is not likely that they are individuals who confined themselves to the comfort that safety provides.
-My father, a retired Oakland Police Officer, made a career of safety his priority; only it was not his safety.
+My father, a retired Oakland Police Officer, made a career of safety his priority; only it was not his safety that concerned him.
 Steve Jobs made a dent in the universe his mandate.
-Bill Gates aspired to putting a computer on every desk.
+Bill Gates aspired to put a computer on every desk.
 And Kevin Plank went from making shirts in his grandmother’s basement to declaring war on cotton and creating Under Armour.
 Not one was interested in playing it safe, but each play(ed) extremely smart.

 Safe is safe – Safe is comfortable – Safe is not always smart